+005

-Reporting Levels: County - Marion County
+ounty - Marion County

-Health Planning Areas - Marion County
+ealth Planning Areas - Marion County

-List of Indicators For this data category and source, SAVI has developed 17 associated
+or this data category and source, SAVI has developed 17 associated dicators.
+Email savi@iupui.edu for a complete list of indicators.

 OBESITY SURVEYS: ADULT

 - Since the survey results are based on a sample of the population there is statistical uncertainty in the results. - The confidence intervals associated with the indicators are available from Health and Hospital Corporation of Marion County but are currently not displayed in SAVI.
 Hence statistical significance cannot be derived concretely.